-The Fund issues and redeems Shares at NAV only in Creation Units.
-Only Authorized Participants ("APs") may acquire Shares directly from the Fund, and only APs may tender their Shares for redemption directly to the Fund, at NAV.
+The Funds issue and redeem Shares at NAV only in Creation Units.
+Only Authorized Participants ("APs") may acquire Shares directly from the Funds, and only APs may tender their Shares for redemption directly to the Funds, at NAV.
 APs must be a member or participant of a clearing agency registered with the SEC and must execute a Participant Agreement that has been agreed to by the Distributor, and that has been accepted by the Transfer Agent, with respect to purchases and redemptions of Creation Units.
 Once created, Shares trade in the secondary market in quantities less than a Creation Unit.